Atlantic City Marijuana Defense Attorney Challenges the Evidence in Your Marijuana Possession Case

 In New Jersey, simple possession of 50 grams or less of marijuana is addressed by N.J.S.A.
 2C:35-10a(4).
 As set forth by the statute, being caught with a small amount of marijuana is classified as a disorderly persons offense.
 If you are convicted, you could be sentenced to six months in the county jail and fined up to $1,000.
 Beyond that, since marijuana is a controlled dangerous substance (CDS), your driver’s license could be suspended for a period of two years.
 Additionally, marijuana possession charges are often brought in conjunction with drug paraphernalia charges, which can lead to further penalties.

 If you are caught with more than 50 grams of marijuana, you could be charged with a fourth degree felony.
 As set forth by N.J.S.A.
-2C:35-10a(3), the punishments for possession of more than 50 grams of marijuana include a possible prison sentence of 18 months and a fine of as much as $25,000.
+2C:35-10a(3), the punishments for possession of more than 50 grams of marijuana include a possible prison sentence of 18 months and a fine of as much as $over 35,000.

 The collateral consequences of a conviction for marijuana possession include great personal embarrassment, loss of eligibility for federal student financial aid, loss of professional licenses, and a permanent criminal record that can make it difficult to get a job or maintain employment in the future.